 We found 5 neurologists who accept Cigna near New Lenox, IL.

-Dr. David Ritacco is a pediatric neurologist.
-Dr. Ritacco attended medical school at the University of Chicago, Pritzker School of Medicine.
-For his residency, Dr. Ritacco trained at the University of Chicago Medical Center and Advocate Christ Medical Center, Oak Lawn.
-His clinical interests include neurological disorders.
-He is an in-network provider for Blue Cross/Blue Shield, Coventry, and Aetna, in addition to other insurance carriers.
+Dr. David Ritacco is a medical specialist in pediatric neurology.
+Before performing his residency at the University of Chicago Medical Center and Advocate Christ Medical Center, Oak Lawn, Dr. Ritacco attended the University of Chicago, Pritzker School of Medicine.
+He has indicated that his clinical interests include neurological disorders.
+Dr. Ritacco is an in-network provider for Blue Cross/Blue Shield, Coventry, and Aetna, in addition to other insurance carriers.
 His professional affiliations include Ann & Robert H. Lurie Children's Hospital of Chicago, Northwestern Memorial Hospital, and Northwestern University Feinberg School of Medicine.
-Dr. Ritacco welcomes new patients.
+Dr. Ritacco is open to new patients.

 Clinical interests: Encephalopathy, Neurological Disorders